 Swatting is when someone calls the police to report a serious emergency, such as a bomb threat or hostage situation, at their victim’s address.
-A SWAT team responds to the location, believing the emergency to be genuine, and surprises the victim.
+A SWAT team responds to the location, believing the emergency to be genuine.
 Streamers are frequent targets of swatting, with perpetrators aiming to interrupt their livestreams.

 Swatting is a recent phenomenon, but it’s becoming increasingly dangerous.
 Many cities don’t know how to protect against swatting — but Seattle, WA has developed a good tactic.
 They’ve started an anti-swatting registry to allow people who are worried about getting swatted to list their address in a database.

 Then, if a call comes in, police check the registry before showing up at the address.
-That means they can be much more cautious and potentially avoid harming or killing anyone.
+That means the police will be a bit more cautious to proceed, helping to avoid bloodshed.

-Anyone can end up a victim of doxing — all it takes is someone who dislikes or disagrees with you enough to go through the trouble of compiling and releasing your info.
-Doxing victims have included abortion providers, innocent people falsely suspected of heinous crimes, members of racist groups, and law enforcement officials.
+Anyone can end up a victim of doxxing — all it takes is someone who dislikes or disagrees with you enough to go through the trouble of compiling and releasing your info.
+Doxxing victims have included abortion providers, innocent people wrongly accused of crimes, members of racist groups, and law enforcement officials.

-One of the first doxing campaigns began in 1997 when anti-abortion activitists in the US targeted abortion providers.
-This insidious doxing example involved a website called the Nuremberg Files, which published abortion providers’ personal information as a hit list.
+One of the first doxxing campaigns began in 1997 when anti-abortion activists in the US targeted abortion providers.
+This insidious doxxing example involved a website called the Nuremberg Files, which published abortion providers’ personal information as a hit list.
 A 2002 court case found that the site constituted a threat to incite violence, and it was shut down.

-After the 2013 Boston Marathon bombing, thousands of people gathered on the online community Reddit and attempted to identify the perpetrator.
-The Redditors ended up incorrectly identifying and doxing several suspects — none of whom turned out to be involved in the bombing in any way.
+After the 2013 Boston Marathon bombing, thousands of people gathered on the social media site Reddit and attempted to identify the perpetrator.
+The Redditors ended up incorrectly identifying and doxxing several suspects — none of whom turned out to be involved in the bombing.

-During Hong Kong’s prolonged protests throughout 2019 and 2020, protestors doxed thousands of Hong Kong police officers as well as supporters of the city’s law enforcement agencies.
-Journalists and protesters themselves were also doxed as the city’s unrest continued.
+During Hong Kong’s prolonged protests throughout 2019 and 2020, protestors doxxed thousands of Hong Kong police officers as well as supporters of the city’s law enforcement agencies.
+Journalists and protesters themselves were also doxxed as the city’s unrest continued.

-While the ethics of doxing can be murky — after all, most of the information is publicly available online — it can quickly turn nasty when innocent people are caught in the crossfire.
+While the ethics of doxxing can be murky — after all, most of the information is publicly available online — it can quickly turn nasty when innocent people are caught in the crossfire.

-If you’ve been doxed, or if you think someone may be doxing you, act quickly to stop the spread of your personal information.
-Here are a few simple steps you can take right away if you think you’ve been doxed:
+If you’ve been doxxed, or if you think someone may be doxxing you, act quickly to stop the spread of your personal information.
+Here are a few simple steps you can take right away if you think you’ve been doxxed:

 Document the evidence.
 Take screenshots of everything in case you need to report it to the police.

-Report the doxing to the platforms hosting your info.
-Sites like Facebook and Twitter have terms of service agreements that prohibit doxing, and they should respond to your request and suspend the account of the doxer(s).
+Report the doxxing to the platforms hosting your info.
+Sites like Facebook and Twitter have terms of service agreements that prohibit doxxing, and they should respond to your request and suspend the account of the doxxer(s).

-Report the cybercrime — doxing is often a cybercrime — to the appropriate authorities in your area.
+Report the cybercrime — doxxing is often a cybercrime — to the appropriate authorities in your area.

 Ask a friend or family member for support.
-Doxing can be emotionally taxing.
+Doxxing can be emotionally taxing.
 Ask someone to help you navigate the issue so you’re not dealing with it on your own.

 Consider changing your number.
-Depending on what information was exposed, you may want to consider changing your phone number, usernames, or other personally identifying info where possible.
+Depending on what information was exposed, you may want to change your phone number, usernames, or other personally identifying info.

 Protect your data against leaks.
 Avast BreachGuard will monitor the dark web and alert you if any of your personal information gets exposed.
-It will also help you remove your info from data brokers’ databases, reducing the amount of information doxers can find about you online.
-Get Avast BreachGuard and find out if any of your personal information is at risk.
+It will also help you remove your info from data brokers’ databases, reducing the amount of information doxxers can find about you online.

-Getting doxed can be traumatizing.
-The key to preventing doxing is to minimize the information available about you online.
+Getting doxxed can be traumatizing.
+The key to preventing doxxing is to minimize the information available about you online.
 Learn how to hide your IP address, secure your social media accounts, and stay anonymous online.

 You can easily hide your IP address by using either a VPN or a proxy to access the web.
-These tools let you connect to a protected server before connecting to the public internet.
-That means anyone trying to discover your IP address will see only the IP address of the VPN or proxy server, while yours remains hidden.
+These tools let you connect to a protected server before you connect to the public internet.
+That means anyone trying to discover your IP address will see only the IP address of the VPN or proxy server, while your IP remains hidden.

 Browser-based web proxies are often free, but only protect your browser traffic.
 A VPN like Avast SecureLine VPN encrypts your entire internet connection.
 That blocks anyone from seeing your online activity, which is especially important if you’re using unsecured public Wi-Fi.

 Many sites and apps encourage you to sign in with Facebook, Google, LinkedIn, or another third-party service.
-But if you do, those websites can request more info about you.
-And the more sites you connect with your accounts, the easier it is for someone to compile your personal info.
+If you do, those websites can request more info about you.
+And the more sites you connect with other online accounts, the easier it is for someone to compile your personal info.

 Signing into many different sites using just your Facebook or Google account can make you vulnerable to a data breach.
 If your account password is leaked, a hacker could then gain access to all the sites you’ve linked together.
 That makes it very easy for a hacker to get all your personal info, and much harder for you to lock down your accounts.

-Our social media profiles include a wealth of information about us: our general location (sometimes even our full address), our work history, birthdate, friends, family members, photos, interests, and so on.
-Having that much information publicly available makes doxing a breeze.
+Our social media profiles include a wealth of information about us: where we live (sometimes even our full address), our work history, birthday, friends, family members, photos, interests, and so on.
+Having that much information publicly available makes doxxing a breeze.